karannb/bits-f464-labs/README.md

 ### No labs will be evaluative but correct submissions of take-home problems will yield extra credit (+5%).

-Projects will be out on the <a href="https://karannb.github.io/bits-f464-labs">github pages</a> for this repository soon.
-(First course in BITS Goa to have a project component with double blind peer review!)
+This was the first course in BITS Goa to have a project component with double blind peer review!